danieldimitrov/danieldimitrov/README.md

 **Product & Delivery:** Product strategy, discovery, roadmaps, cross-functional team leadership

 **Engineering background:** Ruby on Rails, JavaScript, Python · 12+ years as a developer before shifting to product

-## About this profile

-Mostly forks of tools I work with day-to-day, a few experiments with current AI tooling, and older projects from my development years.